Learning R (and statistics)

 - Github: github is a must for anyone in datascience and has many functions.
 For your purposes, searching for a particular package and looking into their “issues” page can be very helpful.
 E.g., here is the issues page for the

-“Introduction to Data Science: Data Wrangling and Visualization with R”, by Refael Irizarry
+“Introduction to Data Science: Data Wrangling and Visualization with R”, by Rafael Irizarry

 “Introduction to Data Science: Statistics and Prediction Algorithms Through Case Studies”, by Refael Irizarry